 24. Hell hath no fury like a man whose sister is being hit on.
 This is probably the way all brothers feel on the inside, but avuncular brothers get to show their wrath.
 And you always know you’re being protected by a man with no ulterior motives – he’s protecting you from that because that’s his instinct, not because he wants to do that to you himself.
 There’s a huge difference there.

-25. In the avuncular system, romance is easy.
+25. In the avuncular system, romance (that is, ways of expressing love to each other) is easy.
 We’re already like an old married couple by the time we’re young adults.
 We know each other so well we can communicate just by looking at each other.
 We have a whole lifetime of shared history, shared memories, and inside jokes and references.
-From where I’m sitting writing this, I can hardly look anywhere without seeing something that reminds me of something we did or shared together.
+From where I’m sitting writing this, I can hardly look anywhere without seeing something that reminds me of something my brother and I have done or shared together.
 Limerent-sexual romance tends to be a bit paint-by-numbers, probably because they met each other so late in life and have known each other for comparatively few years.
-All the time we spend together, every act of service we do for each other, every conversation, secret, look, touch, note or drawing, speaks love.
+For my brother and me, all the time we spend together, every act of service we do for each other, every conversation, secret, look, touch, note or drawing, speaks love.

 26. In the avuncular system, you don’t have to keep your partner “interested.”
 Unlike in the conjugal system, where you’re always feeling the pressure to make yourself more sexually attractive to keep your man’s attention on you and off other women, brothers already know their sisters are beautiful and don’t need to be convinced by makeup, clothes, and body modification.
-Though my brother has made some suggestions of ways to make myself less attractive to men who are being lechy, usually along the lines of making Hannibal Lecter noises and stabbing them with a pencil (not that I’ve ever followed through on that advice).
+Though my brother has made some suggestions of ways to make myself less attractive to men who are being lechy, along the lines of making Hannibal Lecter noises and “accidentally” stabbing them with a non-lethal sharp object (not that I’ve ever followed through on that advice.

 27. Sex sells.
 People who are looking for a limerent-sexual partner want to be as attractive as possible, and it is easy to convince people that by spending money on everything from clothes to cars they will make themselves more attractive.
 It is profitable for people to be insecure and needing external validation by buying things, and it is profitable for relationships to be unstable, so people will always be looking for that special thing that will make them stand out to that special someone.
 Entire industries would collapse if everyone were avuncular – botox, breast implants, divorce lawyers, and all the paraphernalia of weddings come immediately to mind – and a lot of industries, like diamonds, makeup, and nightclubs, would shrink tremendously.
 By literally buying into it all you are feeding the industries financially motivated to keel your insecure and only temporarily happy.
 There is no financial motivation in a family spending a quiet night at home, in the house they have lived in for generations, with everyone snuggled together and an uncle reading a Sherlock Holmes mystery out loud.
 But it is a wonderful life.